 Jacobson said at the start of the trial seventeen years ago “All I can tell you is I made the biggest mistake of my life”

 His hair had gone grey due, mostly due to the stress of the situation and knowing that the hundreds of winners could tell the authorities about his scam.

 He confessed to stealing 60 winning tickets worth $24 million.
 He agreed to pay $12.5 million in restitution.

 Glomb along with three other ‘winner recruiters’ received one-year jail sentences and had to pay back millions of dollars.
 Fifty people were prosecuted in total.

 Speaking to the press in recent months Glomb said: “It was a game, and I lost.
 ‘Every time I talk to Jacobson, I always tease him, I say: “You got any tickets?”

-It’s a shame that even though the odds were low and chances of winning, not great, that so many people were conned out of money.
+It’s a shame that even though the odds were low and the chances of winning, were not great, so many people were conned out of money.
 It’s also sad to see that one of the main protagonists in the whole saga, Glomb, can make flippant remarks about it all considering the severity of the case.
 Had the sad events around 9/11 not happened – we may have heard about this story much sooner and given it a lot more credence than it originally garnered.
 However, it’s good to see the story finally being played out to the wider public and that the people involved did get their punishment in the end.